PowerDNS/pdns/docs/backends/generic-odbc.rst

 This schema can also be found in the PowerDNS source as ``modules/godbcbackend/schema.mssql.sql``).

+This is the schema for 4.2.
+For 4.1, please find `the 4.1 schema on GitHub <https://github.com/PowerDNS/pdns/blob/rel/auth-4.1.x/modules/godbcbackend/schema.mssql.sql>`_.

 .. literalinclude:: ../../modules/godbcbackend/schema.mssql.sql

 Load this into the database as follows: